What is internal communication? If you’ve reached this article hoping to know the answer, you’re in luck.

-I’ve been blogging about internal communication, PR and social media for eight years and published 1100 articles to help practitioners learn.
+I’ve been blogging about internal communication, PR and social media on this blog since 2009 and have published 1600+ articles to help practitioners learn.

 Whether you’ve been reading my blog for years or this is your first visit, thank you for stopping by.

-I know you would like help with internal communication planning, strategy and measurement.
-I’m plotting new posts on all these topics.
+I know you would like help with internal communication planning, strategy and measurement, you’ll find posts on these topics here too.

 Before we dive in, there are a lot of myths around about internal communication.
 See the post I published yesterday: Eight internal communication myths to bust some of them.